phishing-factory/tools/README.md

     spider.py        - simple link spider
     smsf             - send SMS messages to your phone when a meterpreter session opens phpma-enum.py    - enumerate phpmyadmin version
+    psexec.sh        - psexec a bunch of shit on a network with metasploit